TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 5 - Network Metrics/2.5.2-sddc-network-monitoring/_index.md

 The above example shows an ESXi host with 3 agent VMs.
 The first VM provides a storage service (an example is Nutanix CVM), the second VM provides Network service, and the 3rd VM provides a Security VM.

-Let’s use the Security service as an example.
+Let's use the Security service as an example.
 A popular example here is Trend Micro Deep Security virtual appliance.
 It is in the data path.
 If the Business VMs are accessing files on a fileserver on another network, the files have to be checked by the security virtual appliance first.
 If the agent VM is slow (and it could be due to factor that is not network related), it will look like a network or storage issue as far as the business VMs are concerned.
 The Business VMs do not know that their files have been intercepted for security clearance, as it is not done at the network level.
 It is done at the hypervisor level.

 ## Source of Data